Raymond Nkemdirim: Biography

 Ray Nkemdirim MFR commenced his early education in 1966 at the Seventh Day Adventist Primary School, Ama-Achara, Umuahia.

 With the outbreak of the civil war, he moved to Sierra Leone where he continued his primary school education at the Military Primary School, Freetown, Sierra Leone.
 On completion of his primary education, he moved on for his secondary education to the Albert Academy, Freetown, Sierra Leone in 1973.
 In 1975, five years after the end of the civil war, he returned to Nigeria to continue his secondary education.
-First, he was enrolled at Boys High School, Awkunanaw, Enugu State, and subsequently Emmanuel College, Owerri.
+First, he was enrolled at Boys High School, Awkunanaw, Enugu State, and subsequently at Emmanuel College, Owerri.

 For his higher education, he proceeded to Imo State University (now Abia State University) then located at Etiti in Imo State, where he studied Sociology between 1982 and 1986.
 He went on to enrol at the University of Abuja, where he studied and obtained a degree in Law in 2002.
 Prior to going to the university for higher education, he had, in 1979 joined the then Nigerian Security Organisation (NSO).
-When in 1986, the NSO was re-organized and the State Security Service (SSS) emerged, he transferred his service to the SSS.
+In 1986, the NSO was re-organized and the State Security Service (SSS) emerged, he transferred his service to the SSS.

 He rose in his career to hold the position of State Director of Security (SDS) in several States, including Bayelsa, Oyo, Kwara and Bauchi respectively.

 He also participated in the Policy, Strategy and Leadership Course of the National Institute for Policy and Strategic Studies (NIPPS), Jos, Plateau State.
-He attended the Institute for Security Studies, (ISS), Abuja, where he emerged the best graduating student and was awarded fellow of the Security Institute.
-He is also an alumnus of Harvard University in where he went for studies in National and International Security.
+He attended the Institute for Security Studies, (ISS), Abuja, where he emerged as the best graduating student and was awarded fellow of the Security Institute.
+He is also an alumnus of Harvard University in where he went to study National and International Security.